Master Ship Index

 Pre war history: Delivered in Sept.-1918 as War Camp to the Shipping Controller (J Chambers & Co, Liverpool).
 Renamed Sierra Quemada for R.van Hemelryck, Antwerp, Belgium in 1919, Atlantis for Culucundis & Costomeni in 1924, Flint 2 for A/S Flint, Bergen in 1928, Elgin County for the same owners in 1930, then renamed Flint II in 1931.

 WW II: In Sweden when the Germans invaded Norway.
 Requisitioned by the Swedish Government on October 25-1940, and traded for the Swedish State traffic commission.
-See link at the bottom of this page to more information on all the Norwegian ships in Sweden.
+See my page Ships in Sweden for information on all the Norwegian ships there.

 POST WAR: Sold to Italy and renamed Stella Azzurra for Soc.Triestina di Nav.
 Libera Stella Azzurra, Venice in 1951.
 Owned from 1953 by Cia Armatoriale Italiana, Venice.
 Scrapped in 1958 (Osaka).